suyeong0325/suyeong.github.io/_posts/2020-05-05-real-estate-seoul.md

 comments: true
 ---

 The aim of the project is to create a spatial map of market prices of apartments in Seoul, South Korea to review what I learned from online courses about Python/API/SQL.
-Real estate transection histories in 2019 is acquired from the official website of Ministry of Land, Infrastructure and Transport, South Korea (http://rtdown.molit.go.kr/), and modified with a few simple SQL queries in IBM DB to derive average prices of each address.
+Real estate transection histories in 2019 is acquired from the official website of Ministry of Land, Infrastructure and Transport, South Korea (http://rtdown.molit.go.kr/), and modified with simple SQL queries in IBM DB to derive average prices of each address.

 **Convert address to sub-region and xy coordinates using Kakao-local API**